omeka/omeka-s-enduser/docs/sites/site_pages.md

 ### List of sites

-This block displays a list of all of the sites on your Omeka S installation, similarly to the "Index of sites" page that can be shown at the root of your installation.
+Displays a list of all of the sites on your Omeka S installation, similarly to the "Index of sites" page that can be shown at the root of your installation.
 This block has the following options:

 - Sort sites by: Alphabetical order (A-Z); Oldest first; Newest first.
 By default this is set to alphabetical.
 - Maximum number of sites allows you to limit the number of sites that display in the block.
 If left blank, all sites will display.